davidshepherd7/terminal-here/README.md

 * Added support for simpler customisation by setting the terminal to a symbol from a list of supported terminal symbols.
-* Allow configuration of different terminals on different operating systems.
+* Allow simple configuration of different terminals on different operating systems.
 * Improved selection of a default terminal for non-Debian Linux OSes.
 * Out-of-the-box support for SSH on many more terminals.